 Lucas settled on a pork tenderloin filled with stuffing, and Other Mike chose garlic shrimp with asparagus.
 Dustin, of course, demanded the lobster special with heaping piles of side dishes.
 The waiter took their orders and disappeared, and Eleven listened as the boys went on about the movie.
 It was all they discussed.
 Other Mike soaked up their joy and returned it manifold.
 He was different when he was happy; animated and alive, like Mike Wheeler.
 She liked seeing him like that.

 The restaurant thronged with joy, and it dawned on Eleven that she had never been around this many people having so much fun.
-It was a perfect Christmas Eve; her first one that meant anything.
+It was a perfect Christmas season; her first one that meant anything.
 When their meals came, they were garnished so beautifully that she almost didn’t want to eat her food and ruin the design.
 On her and Mike’s plates was a leafy dark green that Mike called kale, and which he said should not be eaten, though she could eat the sliced tomatoes and orange pieces on top.
 Her baked potato was cut open to accommodate ribbons of sour cream topped by sprigs of parsley.
 Her salad was so colorful she wanted a picture of it, by one of those “smart phones” that were popular in this world.
 When she began eating, she was glad that Mike had helped her choose.
 Filet mignon with A1 sauce, she decided, was a close second to Eggos.

 By the end of their feast, the boys had each listed their five favorite scenes from the movie, in descending order of greatness.
 The lists had been strenuously debated and defended without compromise, and the number ones were non-negotiable.
 For Mike Wheeler, it was Frodo getting stabbed on the hill: “the Black Riders in their true form made me shit”.
 For Lucas, it was the race to the ford: “the best horse chase of all time”.
 Dustin lauded the cave troll attack in Balin’s tomb: “seriously guys, in that battle every Fellowship member shined”.
 For Other Mike, it had to be the breaking of the fellowship: “it’s what life is about — friendship, sacrifice, and separation”.
 They muddled over that one.
 Other Mike seemed a bit beyond his years, perhaps too much; like Gandalf indeed.